sreenidhi1712/GyanGrove-frontend-developer-intern-assignment/README.md

 # Widget Dashboard

-Welcome to the Widget Dashboard project!
-This application enables users to efficiently manage and interact with widgets within a customizable dashboard environment.
+Welcome to the Quiz Application project!
+This application enables users to efficiently take quizzes and view their results within a user-friendly environment.

 ## Technologies Used